Influenza vaccines are prepared using virus strains in line with the WHO recommendations.

 With specific reference to use of the influenza vaccine in healthy children (4):

-- in healthy children > 2 years of age, both live attenuated vaccines and inactivated vaccines prevent influenza and influenza-like illness
+- in healthy children >2 years of age, both live attenuated vaccines and inactivated vaccines can probably reduce influenza and influenza-like illness over a single influenza season

 Check uptodate details in the The Green Book before prescribing/administering an influenza vaccination.